Peterpiotr/siguren-documentation-3/docs/source/11_Manual_ternium/manual_ternium.rst

 5	+24VDC.
 Supply Recovery position switch
 6	Signal from position switch

-Figure 10 Termina block TSW
+Figure 10 Terminal block TSW

+.. sidebar:: Optional Sidebar Title
+   :subtitle: Optional Sidebar Subtitle

+   Subsequent indented lines comprise the body of the sidebar, and are interpreted as body elements.

 Terminal blocks in control cabinet are for connection between MS and control cabinet.
 Terminal blocks are described in Table 1.
 Table 1 Control cabinet terminals